grompe/BTWTweak/patcher/readme.txt

 - Increased delay for seeds rooting themselves to 2 seconds

+- Changed explosion of stone and cobblestone so there is a small chance to drop a pile of gravel

 v0.9d

 - Removed restriction to Java 6/7 because of the way script engine was used.